-Adoption is expensive as it involves the engagement of attorneys, social workers, doctors, government officials, adoption experts, counselors, and others to legally adopt a child.
+Adoption is expensive as it involves the engagement of attorneys, social workers, doctors, government officials, adoption experts, counselors, and others.

 A pregnant mother takes the painful decision to place her baby for adoption, understanding that it will provide her child with the best chance for a life surrounded by love and opportunities.
 This is a courageous decision made out of love.

 An adoptive parent enters a challenging process, but they remain devoted.
 They aspire to be parents and absolutely can not wait to lavish their love for the child.
 The baby is put in their arms after the operation, and a beautiful family is formed.

 Adopting is a journey of heartbreak and love, as well as sorrow and happiness.
 It’s a lovely gesture, and that is one of the bravest acts the potential birth mother or adoptive families will ever do.